TheBAnalystSN/E_commerce_System/REFLECTION.md

 I also struggled making sure `npm run start` worked without errors.
 Sometimes the compiled files weren’t showing up because I forgot to rebuild after changes, and other times the imports used `.ts` instead of `.js` which broke the runtime.

 If I had more time, I would improve the UI and make it more interactive—maybe add input fields, cart management, or fetch data from an API.
 But overall, I learned a lot about debugging TypeScript structure, fixing module resolution issues, and staying organized.

+I was actually given more time after turning in my assigment and I worked on it some on Thanksgiving and allday Friday and I took bryans advice and fixed some importing and exporting in my files.
+I also had to delete  the the history folder which was stoping everything from compiling and giving all the errors.
+Everything is now compiled and tested successfully.
+Thanks for the extra time.